What are behaviour interview questions?

-Behavioural questions are questions about a specific situations in your past work experience, and they typically start with “tell me about a time when you…”, or “Describe how you handle…”, or “Can you give me an example of …”.
+Behavioural interview questions are questions about a specific situations in your past work experience, and they typically start with “tell me about a time when you…”, or “Describe how you handle…”, or “Can you give me an example of…”.

 When employers ask behaviour questions, what they actually want to understand is whether a candidate is capable of taking proper actions whenever a similar situation happens.

-Are there any “correct” answers of behaviour questions?
+Are there any “correct” answers of behaviour interview questions?

 No. there are no correct answers of behavioural questions, and it is NOT recommended to memorise any templates answers.

-Can STAR approach help me answer behavioural questions?
+Can STAR approach help me answer behavioural interview questions?

 Yes.
-STAR approach is an powerful way to help you explain in a simple but effective way how you handled specific work situations and challenges.
+STAR approach is a powerful way to help you explain in a simple but effective way how you handled specific work situations and challenges.

 The STAR format stands for Situation, Task, Action and Results.

 - Situation: An event, project, or challenge faced

 - Task: Your responsibilities and assignments for the situation